vissermc/jrex/README.md

 # jrex
-Modern Javascript library for composable, iterable, lazy, and immutable regular expressions
+A modern Javascript library for composable, iterable, lazy, and immutable regular expressions.

 Example 1: lazy iteration and method chaining: